Simon Wessely: Work on chronic fatigue syndrome

 Wessely believes that CFS generally has some organic trigger, such as a virus, but that the role of psychological and social factors are more important in perpetuating the illness, otherwise known as the 'cognitive behavioural model' of CFS, and that treatments centred around these factors can be effective.
 He describes the cognitive behavioural model as follows: "According to the model the symptoms and disability of CFS are perpetuated predominantly by dysfunctional illness beliefs and coping behaviours.
 These beliefs and behaviours interact with the patient's emotional and physiological state and interpersonal situation to form self-perpetuating vicious circles of fatigue and disability...
 The patient is encouraged to think of the illness as 'real but reversible by his or her own efforts' rather than (as many patients do) as a fixed unalterable disease".

-In an interview with the BMJ, Wessely said that although viruses and other infections are clearly involved in triggering the onset of CFS, “we’re not going to go doing more and more tests to find out what was the virus because, frankly, even if we found it there's nothing we're going to do about it.
-We're in the business of rehabilitation.”
-He used the analogy of a hit-and-run accident in which finding out the manufacturer or number plate of the car that hits you doesn't assist the doctor in trying to mend the injury.
+A 2019 review found that the cognitive behavioral model of CFS underpinning the promotion of CBT lacks high-quality evidential support and that "There is little scientific credibility in the claim that psycho-behavioural therapies are a primary treatment for this illness."

-Commenting on a now-retracted science paper that stated XMRV virus was found in two-thirds of CFS patients, Wessely said this research fails to model the role that childhood abuse, psychological factors, and other infections may play in the illness.
+In 2009 a paper was published in Science stating that the XMRV virus was found in two-thirds of CFS patients.
+Wessely collaborated with experts in retrovirology at Imperial College London, sharing with them stored DNA samples from the King's CFS unit, and providing the first proof that XMRV was not the cause of CFS/ME.
+Wessely also said that this research fails to model the role that childhood abuse, psychological factors, and other infections may play in the illness.
+The Science paper was retracted but not before there was intense criticism of the King's/Imperial failure to replicate, claiming that the patients seen at King's did not have CFS/ME.
+The team responded showing this to be unfair.